 We all stare at our phones when we are bored.
 It is natural to reach out for entertainment when you have it at the palm of your hand.
 Some people like to play games and that’s alright, as long as it is done moderately and for fun and not for profit.
-However, there is something to be said about checking Facebook, Instagram, and YouTube, and playing games when you are supposed to be socializing, studying, working, or doing something else.
+However, there is something to be said about checking Facebook, Instagram, and YouTube, and using Bet9ja Promotion Code when you are supposed to be socializing, studying, working, or doing something else.
 How can we curb internet addiction?

 I’ve heard a joke online comparing social media to a fridge – there’s nothing interesting inside, but you will probably check again in five minutes.
 We are used to following our favorite shows, seeing posts about an issue, or just killing time online.
 That’s not something to be ashamed of, as long as we don’t overdo it and find some quality entertainment.